0xKourama/Elbanna-NP-Notes/work/sec_training.md

 ```
 # Security Awareness Training:

-# what is the purpose of this session?
+# what is the purpose of the session?
 1. increasing security awareness for personal and company use
 2. increasing company security
 3. eliminate easy ways for an attacker to gain access